NVIDIA/NeMo/docs/source/core.rst

 Model configuration always contain train_ds, validation_ds, test_ds, and optim.
-Model architectures vary across domains so please see the ASR, NLP, and TTS Collections documentation for more detaied information on Model architecture configuration.
+Model architectures vary across domains so please see the ASR, NLP, and TTS Collections documentation for more detailed information on Model architecture configuration.

+A NeMo configuration file should look something like this:

 .. code-block:: yaml